 How to get to Gdansk?

 Trains: The best way to travel in Poland is through trains.
 The country has good connectivity through different types of trains, which are also the cheapest way to travel within the country.
-I took the train from Warsaw to Gdansk.
-I got the ticket directly from the counter.
-I got the ticket with no seat confirmationbut later found out that many locals also had no confirmation.
-They assured me that it’s alright and that we could get seats, which we all got.

 You can book the train tickets on this website.
 There are four types of trains – EIP, EIC, IC and TLK, with TLK being the cheapest and also the slowest among all.
 Sometimes, they do offer promotional tickets or highly discounted tickets, which are easier to get if you buy directly from the ticket office.
 So if you find them online, do head to the ticket office right away to get the cheapest tickets(if you are unable to book online).

 You can check for buses as well.
 There are a few private operators running buses between cities.